Hazard, Rowland Gibson 1801-1888Overview

 )

-7 editions published in 1869 in English and held by 217 libraries worldwide "This book presents two letters by the author to John Stuart Mill.
+"This book presents two letters by the author to John Stuart Mill.
 In these letters, Hazard discusses causation and freedom in willing.
-He also discusses the existence of matter, notions of infinite space, and other various philosophical topics" (PsycINFO Database Record (c) 2008 APA, all rights reserved).
+He also discusses the existence of matter, notions of infinite space, and other various philosophical topics" (PsycINFO Database Record (c) 2008 APA, all rights reserved)

 Book